Homeowners Insurance and Fires: What to Know

 Does my homeowners insurance cover fire damage?

 Yes, all homeowners policies cover damage by fire.
 Fire is one of the “basic named perils'' (alongside internal explosion and lightning) covered by every form of homeowners coverage.
-The word peril, in insurance terms, refers to the cause of a loss.
+In insurance terms, the word "peril" refers to the cause of a loss.
 There are several forms of homeowners insurance, each with a different list of perils the insurance company will cover.
 No need to worry: because fire is one of the perils listed at the most basic level, any homeowners policy form will cover damage resulting from a fire.

 What types of fires will my homeowners policy cover?